385th Air Expeditionary Group: World War II

 The 385th sometimes supported ground forces, flying interdiction missions.
 It attacked coastal defenses in June 1944 in preparation for the Normandy invasion and hit marshalling yards and choke points during the landing on D-Day.
 The group bombed enemy positions in support of ground forces at Saint-Lô in July 1944.
 Attacked German communications and fortifications during the Battle of the Bulge, December 1944 – January 1945.
 It bombed troop concentrations and communications centers in Germany and France, March–April 1945, to assist the final thrust into Germany.

 On 6 March 1944 raid to Berlin (the most costly mission the Eighth ever carried out) the 3d Bombardment Division commander, Brigadier General Russell Wilson, took off from Great Ashfield in a radar-equipped B-17 in a leading group of the 385th.
 All of the group's aircraft returned safely ... all, that is, except the one carrying General Wilson. which was seen to take several hits from flak. setting one engine on fire.
 Although four of the crew managed to parachute to safety (including Medal of Honor hero First Lieutenant John C. Morgan), eight of the others were killed when the bomber exploded.

 In May 1945 the group dropped food to the starving Dutch population in the Netherlands as part of Operation Chowhound.
 The 385th suffered the last enemy action in the European part of the war.
 On 2 May 1945, a B-17 of the 385th BG was struck by enemy ground fire while on Operation Chowhound but returned safely to base.
 This was the last credited combat mission of the war.

 After V-E Day, the 385th Bomb Group hauled displaced French slave laborers from Austria to France.
 It redeployed to the United States in June and August 1945.
 The aircraft left between 19 June, and 29 June 1945. the ground unit left on 4 August 1945, and sailed on the Queen Elizabeth from Greenock on 5 August 1945.
 They arrived in New York on 11 August 1945.
-Group was then established at Sioux Falls AAF, South Dakota and inactivated on 28 August 1945.
+The group was then established at Sioux Falls Army Air Field, South Dakota and inactivated on 28 August 1945.